daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ```

 Then past the following at the end of the file
-(make sure not to overwrite any existing lines):
+(make sure not to overwrite any existing lines)
+and save it afterwards:

 ```
 # Silence default shell note when launching bash